artemsheludko/flexible-jekyll/_posts/2020-07-05-can-transceiver.markdown

 - All surface mount components must be on one side of the board
 - Through hole parts will not be soldered
 - Board must be at least 20 x 20 mm
-- The components must be from the JLCPCB parts that they keep in stock at their manufacturing facility.
+- The components must be from the JLCPCB parts that are kept in stock at their manufacturing facility.
-- The part being populated on the board must be within the size and clearance constraints given by JLC PCB (Any part in their library will meet requirements).
+- The part being populated on the board must be within the size and clearance constraints given by JLC PCB (any part in their library will meet requirements).

 In addition to the assembly requirements above, JLCPCB has some manufacturing